The following article depicts exactly what is happening in the Doral market:

 "Many of the metro areas that have experienced the highest rent increases are popular to millennials because of their employment opportunities," adds Yun.
 "With a stronger economy and labor market, it’s critical to increase housing starts for entry-level buyers.
 (If not), many will face affordability issues if their incomes aren’t compensating for the gains in home prices."

-When you hire The Recuset team for your real estate needs, you not only get highly qualified professionals on your side, but also access to information, markets, technology and a team of experts from around the world.
+When you hire Recuset Real Estate- team Doral (A Unit Realty Group) for your real estate needs, you not only get highly qualified professionals on your side, but also access to information, markets, technology and a team of experts from around the world.

 You also tap into a global network with vast experience in residential and commercial real estate.
 That network comprises thousands of dedicated individuals, all with just one thing in mind: producing the best possible results for our clients.

 Richard Recuset could be reached at 786-471-5228, Richard@teamDoral.com.